The right Android online tests to screen Android developers

 What do candidates think of DevSkiller Android online tests?

-The only apprehension we’ve found is because developers are generally suspicious of algorithmic tests.
-That’s because they don’t actually test a developers skills that they would use day to day but rather dredge up academic work they haven’t used in years.
-When they are given a DevSkiller test though they appreciate the difference and the fact that they can prove their skills in a fair setting.
+The only apprehension we’ve found is that developers are generally suspicious of algorithmic tests.
+That’s because these don’t actually test the skills that developers use day to day.
+Rather they dredge up academic work they haven’t carried out in years and test unneeded knowledge that is of no use in everyday code writing.
+When candidates are given DevSkiller programming tests, assessing their actual knowledge of the subject, they appreciate the difference and the fact that they can prove their skills in a fair setting through a relevant assessment.